adelarsq/adelarsq.github.io/readme.md

 I work with many things related with software development. 🧩

-I also have worked with theoretical physics for some time. 🪐
+I also work with theoretical physics on my free time. 🪐

 I'm the founder from the [Viro Framework Community](https://github.com/ViroCommunity) initiative, an open source developer platform for rapidly building AR/VR applications using React Native.